Eurasian dotterel: Taxonomy and etymology

 The English name dates from 1440 when it was used to refer to the bird and also as an insult for someone considered simple or a dotard.
-It is not clear which use is the oldest, but the link is its tame and unsuspecting nature which made it easy to catch; its Scottish Gaelic name is amadan-mòintich, "fool of the moors."
-King James VI and I went every year to Royston, Hertfordshire to shoot dotterels.
+Which use is the oldest is unclear, but the link is its tame and unsuspecting nature, which made it easy to catch; its Scottish Gaelic name is amadan-mòintich, "fool of the moors."
+King James VI and I went every year to Royston, Hertfordshire, to shoot dotterels.
 It was also easy prey for illegal poaching, which depleted its stocks.
-They were also prized as a delicacy: in 1534 Queen Anne Boleyn was presented with "a brace of dotterels".
+It was also prized as a delicacy; in 1534, Queen Anne Boleyn was presented with "a brace of dotterels".